This guide has been designed as a starting point for the research that you will need to to research for English 101.

 - Use your keywords and the "and" and "or" commands.
 Start with your main point first and then add more terms one at a time (i.e. I would do a search on Margaret Atwood first then add terms such as wilderness or north).
 Remember to play!
 You can't break a database.

-- Academic Search Complete is a very good database to try.
+- Academic Search Premier is a very good database to try.
 Use your keywords.

 - MLA International Bibliography is the best database for doing research on literary topic.
 All of the articles in this database are scholarly (or peer reviewed).
 If you do not get any results - try again with fewer words or a different word.